-In this way, it was impossible to create a new world of Samurai where the society was organized by aristocrats and big temples.
+In this way, it was impossible to create a new world of Samurai where the society was controlled by aristocrats and big temples.
 Nobunaga tried to change this condition, and tried to make a new Samurai society where Samurai could live freely.
 Nobunaga struggled for many years with a desperate feeling, but finally he succeeded to eliminate the power of Buddhist influence.
 It was so hard that nobody could have done it except Nobunaga with his strong personality.

 But Nobunaga destroyed only the power of the temples and shrines as an “armed” group, but he allowed them to exist as religious organizations.
 He tried to make them “disarmed” religious groups that they should not be involved in politics and military affairs. (＊4 )

 After Nobunaga was killed, it was the time of Hideyoshi.
 He built Hokoji temple and a Great Buddha (＊5 ) in Higashiyama in Kyoto, and compelled the representative monks of all religious groups to join a ceremony and to obey the state power of Hideyoshi.
 (Those who did not obey were exiled. )

 And then at the time of Ieyasu, since Buddhist temples had already disarmed, Ieyasu decided to make a hierarchical control system, and ordered that everybody in villages and towns had to register in a temple.
 Finally he succeeded in controlling the huge Buddhist forces that had seemed too powerful to be controlled.